ashimmin/old-site/_links/Recipe box.md

 title: "RECIPE BOX"
 author: "Andy"
 collections: links
-excerpt: The Andy equivalent to a quirky Pinterest board, or that box your parents store in the pantry or something like that.
-A place for food related things I find and what to try.
+link_description: A place for food related things I find and what to try.

 ---